-for each individual component must be determined by feeding suitable calibration gas mixtures with respective non-overlapping components.
+Before carrying out a quantitative gas analysis, the respective calibration factors for each individual component must be determined by feeding suitable calibration gas mixtures with respective non-overlapping components.

-Ion sources 2.3 Chemical Ionization
+Ion sources Chemical Ionization (CI)

-CI: production of ions through a collision of the molecule to be analyzed with primary ions (ions of a reagent gas) that are present in the ion source.
+production of ions through a collision of the molecule to be analyzed with primary ions (ions of a reagent gas) that are present in the ion source.

-Ion-molecule collisions will thus be induced in a definite part of the source.
-In order to do so, the local pressure has to be sufficient to allow for frequent collisions.
+Ion-molecule collisions are important - the local pressure has to be sufficient to allow for frequent collisions.